dbadapt/docker-sphinx/README.md

                 'another-sphinx-extension == X.Y.Z'
 ```

-Then add a line in your `conf.py`:
+Then add a line in your `conf.py` referencing the extension:

 ```python
 extensions = [